mt-ag/lct-playwright-image/README.md

 ## What we need

 - Node installed
-- Playwright installed
+- A prepared directory `/app` in the container with playwright installation
-- A directory which is mounted to the host
+- A directory `/app/workdir` (must be subdir of above) which is mounted to the host to serve
+  - configs, like `playwright.config.js`
+  - the actual test specifications in subfolder `tests`
+  - as output directory for all artifacts

+## Sample folder structure for mounted folder

 ## Building the Image